 In general, it's best to lock up your phone when you're partying, drinking or both.
 These are the sorts of activities that make you lax, and that makes reputation mistakes much easier to make.

 3. Don't get crazy on company time

 March Madness gambling pools are common, and researchers suggest that some 50,000,000 Americans are expected to play them this year.
 You might get handed a piece of bracket paperwork to fill out, or you might have a website you can use to make your picks and win some dough.

 If you participate, remember to play while you're off the clock.
 Not only is it a good ethical idea, it could keep you out of reputation difficulty.

 For example, a study suggests that some 95 percent of people have dealt with a coworker problem in the past, and 94 percent of those people didn't get the problem resolved because they drew false conclusions.
 That means there's probably an entire pool of people around you with a bone to pick.
 If they see you tap-tapping away on something like a March Madness pool rather than working, they could attack you online and wreck your reputation, or they could take the issue up with your employer and cost you your job.

 It's vital to make sure that you're handling your games when you're not on the clock.
 That's the only way to really stay safe.

 We Can Help

-If all of these tips come a little late for you and you’re already dealing with some madness of your own, we’d like to help.
-As a full-service reputation management company, we can help you to clean up past mistakes.
-And, we can surround you with protection, so you won’t be vulnerable to attacks in the future.
-Just contact us, and we’ll pull together a plan just for you.
-We’re here to help.
+If all of these tips come a little late for you and you're already dealing with some madness of your own, we'd like to help.
+As a full-service reputation management company, we can help you clean up past mistakes and protect your reputation.
+And, we can surround you with protection, so you won't be vulnerable to attacks in the future.
+Just contact us, and we'll pull together a plan just for you.
+We're here to help.